section-engineering-education/engineering-education/articles/Choosing-between-Django-Flask-and-FastAPI/index.md

 5. Conclusion

 ### Django
 Django is a free and open-source Python web development framework used in building websites.
-It was created by Adrian Holovaty and Simon Willison in 2003 and made use of the Model-Template-View pattern.
+It was created by Adrian Holovaty and Simon Willison in 2003 and uses the Model-Template-View pattern.
 It is trendy for its robust and straightforward nature.
 It's one of the most popular frameworks globally and is used by Tech giants like Instagram, Youtube, etc. Django is also popular because it encourages reusable code.

 ### Pros
-- Django code structure is very efficient, which makes it easy for developers to add more functionalities to their websites.
+- Django code structure is very efficient which makes it easy for developers to add more functionalities to their websites.
-- The Rest framework (Representational state transfer can be defined as a software architectural style that defines a set of constraints to be used for creating web services) in Django, this is called Django Rest Framework (DRF).
+- The Rest framework (Representational state transfer can be defined as a software architectural style that defines a set of constraints to be used for creating web services) in Django this is called Django Rest Framework (DRF).
 It's a flexible toolkit used to build Web APIs in Django.
 - REST is the general framework while DRF is a specific REST framework used in Django.
-It's easy to build Web APIs with Django because it's modular and has a customizable architecture.
+It's easy to build Web APIs with Django because of it's modular and customizable architecture.
 - Django emphasizes security by providing defense against joint [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) and [cross-site request forgery attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

 ### Cons